SoylentMithril/BrainHackingChip/README.md

 Basic stuff:
 - Fix any oobabooga features that are broken by this extension
 - Negative prompt support for each individual user chat message
-- Settings tab in ooba with an easier way to control brainchip behavior than a python file
 - Study effects across various layers and models, gather data
 - Optimize code, clean up code, comment code